 Equipment Check-All units have been securely packaged at the point of shipment.
 After unpacking the unit, carefully inspect it for apparent and concealed damage.
 Claims for damage should be filed with the carrier by the consignee.
-Also check that there are no obvious signs of deterioration of the unit.

-Requirements and Codes - The installer must comply with all local codes and regulations which govern this type of equipment.
+Requirements and Codes - The installer must comply with all local codes and regulations which govern this type equipment.
 Local codes and regulations take precedence over any recommendations contained in these instructions.
-In the absence of local codes, the installation must conform with the National Fuel Gas Code (ANSI 2223.1.
-NFPA-54), or Canadian installations must conform with CAN/CGA-B149 installation codes.
+In the absence of local codes, the installation must conform with the National Fuel Gas Code (ANSI 2223.1, NFPA-54), or Canadian installations must conform with CAN/CGA-B149 installation codes.
 All electrical wiring must be made in accordance with codes and regulations and with the National Electric Code (ANSI/NFPA 70) or in Canada the Canadian Electric Code Part 1 CSA C.22.1.
 Air Ducts must be installed in accordance with the standards of the National Fire Protection Association "Standards for Installation of Air Conditioning and Ventilation Systems" (NFPA 90A), "Standard for Installation of Residence Type Warm Air Heating and Air Conditioning Systems" (NFPA 90B), these instructions, and all applicable local codes.